alexdolbun/alexdolbun/README.md

           With your teammates, we'll create a system that takes into account the guidelines of the major mobile app delivery tables.
 You will dictate to us your terms for development on mobile platforms.
         </td>
         <td>
-          Help product designer to conduct interviews, create hypothesis and hypothesis checking with data analyst.
+          Help product designer to conduct interviews, createhypothesess and hypothesis checking with data analyst.
 Help team to be update with user feedback.
 Teamwork with designer, product manager, ui developer, data analyst.
         </td>
         <td>
            A/B testing and hypothesis creation and checking.
 Work with product metrics and research data.
 Teamwork.
 Best friends: product manager, product designer, ui developer, glocal marketer.